dipsaus9/blog/building-a-design-system-that-scales-with-your-organization.md

 }
 ```

-Let's give the following design tokens (JSON) as a base for our design system.
+Let's use the following design tokens (JSON) as a base for our design system.
 This JSON is automatically created by plugins like Token Studio.

 ```json
 // tokens/color.json